stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_recap.md

     $ which tmux # note: the which command locates a program
     ```

     - if you see `tmux not found`, keep that in mind.
 We will show you how to
       download tmux in step 5 once we have checked one more thing.
-    - if you see a path, then great!
-You may see `/usr/local/bin/tmux` or `/usr/bin/tmux`.
+    - if you see a path, then you already have it!
+You may see
+      `/usr/local/bin/tmux` or `/usr/bin/tmux`.

 3. Check if you have **`vim`**: